WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 See also [IP](#ip).

+## IRC

+Initialism for *Internet Relay Chat*.
+Note capitalization.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## ISAPI

 Initialism for *Internet Server Application Programming Interface*.
-Note capitalization.
+Use uppercase.

 For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).